benweet/stackedit/doc/developer-guide.md

     > Triggered by the `eventMgr` module.
 Only `Extension` modules can handle this event.

-- **`onCreateEditorButton()`**

-    Allows extensions to add their own buttons in the side bar.
-Implemented listeners have to return an HTML button element.
-See `onCreateButton` for a concrete example.

-    > Triggered by the `eventMgr` module.
-Only `Extension` modules can handle this event.

 - **`onCreatePreviewButton()`**

     Allows extensions to add their own buttons over the preview.
 Implemented listeners have to return an HTML button element.
 See `onCreateButton` for a concrete example.